-The LIBOR (London Interbank Offered Rate) comes from the financial regulatory body from the United Kingdom.
+The LIBOR (London Interbank Offered Rate) comes from the financial regulatory body of the United Kingdom.
 However, they have decided to stop this rate by the end of 2021.

-Banks have decided to replace LIBOR by the SARON (Swiss Average Rate Overnight).
+Banks have decided to replace LIBOR with the SARON (Swiss Average Rate Overnight).
 The SARON is a daily interest rate developed by SIX and the Swiss National Bank (SNB).

 We do not yet know all the details of the change to the SARON.
-But most banks expect that this will work mostly in the same way as a LIBOR loan.
-Also, since this is a Swiss interest rate, many people expect a higher level of transparency compared to the LIBOR.
+But most banks expect that this will work mostly in the same way as a LIBOR mortgage.
+Also, since this is a Swiss interest rate, many people expect a higher level of transparency than the LIBOR.
 But we will have to wait and see.